Introduction to Vardzia

 Local Cuisine

-- Khachapuri: A delicious cheese-filled bread that is a staple in Georgian cuisine.
+- Khachapuri: A delicious cheese-filled bread, a staple in Georgian cuisine.

 - Khinkali: Juicy dumplings filled with meat or vegetables, best enjoyed with a sprinkle of black pepper.